s2ukDev/SteamVRController/README.md

 **Project architecture:**
-- **Windows SteamVR driver** – Fully-written in C++ -- communicates with the connected Android device via TCP and interfaces with the Kinect sensor and OpenVR.
+- **Windows SteamVR driver** – Fully-written in C++ - communicates with the connected Android device via TCP and interfaces with the Kinect sensor and OpenVR.
-- **Android companion app** – Built with Java/Kotlin/C++ -- sends orientation and input data to the PC and receives haptic feedback over the local network.
+- **Android companion app** – Built with Java/Kotlin/C++ - sends orientation and input data to the PC and receives haptic feedback over the local network.

+---

+## How it works

+### Driver Hooks
+The SteamVR driver hooks into these interfaces:

+- `IVRServerDriverHost005::TrackedDevicePoseUpdated`
+- `IVRServerDriverHost006::TrackedDevicePoseUpdated`
+- `IVRDriverContext::GetGenericInterface`

+Then it feeds head position data retrieved from the Kinect sensor into `IVRServerDriverHost005` and `IVRServerDriverHost006`.

+*Controllers also receive positional data from the Kinect (doesn't get sent to phone app), but ***without hooking***, since the driver owns their device IDs.*

+### Network Communication
+- The SteamVR driver hosts a TCP server on port `9775`.
+- Android clients connect and send controller data every **10 ms**.
+- Once SteamVR pulls a haptic event → gets broadcasted to the clients → decoded → intepreted.

 ---

 ## Features